Praneetha2114/security-log-analyzer/README.md

 Security Log Analyzer

-A Python-based security monitoring tool that analyzes authentication logs to detect suspicious activities such as brute-force login attempts and potential attacks.
+A Python-based cybersecurity project that analyzes authentication logs to detect suspicious activities such as brute-force login attempts and potential attacks.

 The tool simulates a Security Operations Center (SOC) monitoring workflow by analyzing logs, detecting threats, generating reports, and visualizing attack patterns.

+Project Overview

+This project demonstrates how security analysts can automate log monitoring and incident detection using Python.

+The system performs the following tasks:

+Log analysis for authentication events

+Detection of suspicious login attempts

+Brute-force attack identification

+Threat intelligence correlation

+Security incident report generation

+Real-time monitoring of log activity

+Visualization of attack data through a dashboard

+Geographic mapping of attack sources

-Project Features
+Key Features
-1. Log Analysis
+Log Analysis

 The system reads authentication logs stored in: